mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 immense importance.
-When we apply the TocrediV- Oaiylrieatow-Anderson equations and criteria to these figures we get some very interesting results; whereas on wet worlds 30 metre waves are the exception, on water worlds 50 metre waves become commonplace.
+When we apply the TocrediV- Oaiylrieatow-Anderson equations and criteria to these figures we get some very interesting results; whereas on wet worlds 30 meter waves are the exception, on water worlds 50 meter waves become commonplace.

 “Now the Gateway Tower, because of its extra-V atmospheric nature, had to be designed to full Imperial